Wooden Play Kitchen Makeover

 Of course, they had what I needed, I ordered it, and it arrived at my house two days later!
 Amazon Prime is my secret weapon!

 Installing Faux Countertop

 Contact paper is super easy to install.

 The main problem you will have is bubbles.
-Cut yourself a piece slightly bigger then you need and roll it slowly, smoothing as you go, from one side to the other.
-If you have the option of some adult help, four hands will be much easier then two!
+Cut yourself a piece slightly bigger than you need and roll it slowly, smoothing as you go, from one side to the other.
+If you have the option of some adult help, four hands will be much easier than two!

 If you do end up with any bubbles just try to push them out on the sides.
 If they are too bad you may want to rip it up and try again.
 You will have to use a brand new piece because it will stretch as you remove it.

 The most difficult part for me was the corners.
 I ended up just cutting little notches and folding the pieces over each other.
 The pattern I chose makes it hard to see that it isn’t just a smooth continuous corner.

 Final Reveal of Wooden Play Kitchen